This guest post was written by Sandy Stachowiak.

 An essential part of project management is the tools that are used.
 Calendars, task lists, project management software, and Microsoft Office products such as Word and Excel are the basics you will need.

 You might also consider apps for your phone or tablet if you plan to work on the project remotely.
 There are many options for apps that are accessible via the Web, phone, and tablet that can be synced across devices.
 This is not crucial, but good to keep it in mind as an option.

 It is also important to remember not to overdo it with software and “paperwork”.
 If you are not a project manager by trade then using a tool such as Microsoft Project may be overkill.

-You may also end up spending more time trying to figure out how to use a tool like that or keeping up with updating it than necessary.
+You may also end up spending more time trying to figure out how to use a tool like that or keeping up with updating it than necessary; start simple and try creating a timeline in excel.
 The point is to be organized and productive without being counterproductive.
 Start simple and if you feel as you move through the project that you need more vibrant tools, look for those that fit your needs then.

 2. Schedule time specific to the project.